unitaryfoundation/jeff/benchmarks/structured/README.md

 ### Unimplemented Benchmark Programs

-The following table lists the not yet implemented benchmark programs that may be implemented through future pull requests.
+The following table tracks benchmark programs that have not been implemented yet and that may be implemented through future pull requests.

 | Program Type | statically-bounded loops | dynamically-bounded loops | dynamic qubit indexing | dynamic classical values | conditionals on originally classical values | conditionals on measurement results | dynamic qubit allocation | qubit reuse | references | arbitrary-size | composite
 |-----|--------------|-------------------------|--------------------------|-----------------------|--------------|-------------------------|-------------|-----------|--------|----------|----------|